shortcutssoftware/sc-ols-examples/api/java/README.md

 installed.
 This is what you do when you want to call the APIs as if they were being driven by your business, not by an individual.
-The capabilities that you will have if you authenticate this way are not as configurable as an individual's capabilities.
+The capabilities that you will have if you authenticate this way are powerful, but they are not as configurable as credential-based capabilities.

 1. Authenticate using [OAuth 1.0](https://en.wikipedia.org/wiki/OAuth)
 credentials, issued when you request API user access from Shortcuts